Sunday Nature Programs

 PLEASE NOTE: The schedule may not be the same during our Special Family Day programs.

 Sundays, May 7 - June 18, 10 a.m. - 4 p.m.

 Sundays, September 10 - November 19, 10 a.m. - 3 p.m.

 Activities may include:

 Sunday Morning Nature Hike: Explore Newfoundland barrens, boreal forest, or bog as you hike one of our nature trails with education staff.
 Learn about Newfoundland plants and animals while you enjoy plenty of fresh air and exercise.
 Meet in the field centre at 10 a.m.
-This program is suitable for families.
+This program is suitable for people of all ages who can walk for at least 1 hour.
 The nature trails are not wheelchair accessible.

-Meet the Critters: Be sure to drop by the classroom at 2 p.m. to meet our critters, including Squirt the red-eared slider turtle, giant African snails and more.
+Meet the Critters: Be sure to drop by the classroom at 2 p.m. to meet our critters, including Squirt the red-eared slider turtle, our composting worms and more.
 Learn all about their far-away native habitats and find out why some of these visitors don’t always make good pets for everyone.

 Arts & Crafts: This program may take place outdoors, depending on the weather.
 You and your family are invited to create some theme-related crafts, play some games and participate in some fun activities.

-Story Time / Puppet Shows: This program may take place outdoors, depending on the weather.
-Join our education staff for story time, a sing-a-long or a puppet show.
+Story Time: This program may take place outdoors, depending on the weather.
+Join our education staff for story time and possibly a sing-a-long.